 “I knew being an artist would be an interesting career, because my dad worked days shifts and then at night on his freelance projects.
 That’s a sign that someone loves what they’re doing.” – Tony Ward

-While Tony says his father never really spoke of his youth, he did share with him his love of the arts.
-Tony is a widely-recognized photographer and visiting professor of fine arts at Haverford College and his work, which often explores the intersection of fashion and erotic photography, has been exhibited widely in Philadelphia and in galleries across the world.
+While Tony says his father never really spoke of his youth, he did share his love of the arts with him.
+Tony is a widely-recognized photographer and visiting professor of fine arts at Haverford College.
+His work, which often explores the intersection of fashion and erotic photography, has been exhibited widely in Philadelphia and in galleries across the world.
 As a young man, Tony recalls spending hours sitting with his father, learning how to draw and letter.
 When she was younger, Tony enrolled his own daughter, Chanel, in Fleisher’s Saturday Young Artists Program.
 Chanel is now an educator and guides Fleisher’s programs as a member of the Programs Impact Committee.

 Today, Tony keeps his father’s legacy alive online.
 His website contains a gallery of paintings Ward produced between 1989 and 1993.
 Called the Alphabet Series, the bold paintings combine Ward’s two loves: painting and bold lettering.
 Tony’s home houses much of his father’s artwork, as well as a number of his brushes and the drawing table where his father honed his craft.